defano/wyldcard/README.md

 This project represents a homework assignment gone awry and is in no way associated with Apple's long-obsolete HyperCard application program.
 HyperCard&trade;, HyperTalk&trade; and any other trademarks used within are the property of FileMaker, Inc., Apple, Inc. and/or their rightful owner(s).

-# The HyperTalk Language
+# WyldCard Scripting Guide

 [Messages](#messages-and-handlers) | [Expressions](#expressions) | [Containers](#containers) | [Parts](#parts) | [Special Effects](#special-effects) | [Commands](#commands) | [Functions](#functions) | [Flow Control](#flow-control)

 _This guide describes HyperTalk as implemented by WyldCard; an attempt has been made to note the difference wherever a language feature provided by WyldCard differs from HyperCard._

 WyldCard lets users create and interact with a document called a _stack_.
-Like a deck of PowerPoint slides, a stack represents a navigable list of _cards_ containing graphics and interactive user interface elements (like buttons and text fields, called _parts_ or _objects_).
-A card's contents appear on two layers, a unique _foreground_, which overlays a _background_ that may be shared between cards.
+Like a deck of PowerPoint slides, a stack represents a navigable list of _cards_ containing graphics and interactive user interface elements (like buttons and text fields) that are known as _parts_.
+Each card is comprised of two layers of content: a _background_ layer, which can be shared between cards, and a _foreground_ layer that overlays the background and which is unique to each card.

-HyperCard's native language is called _HyperTalk_, and programs written in this language are known as _scripts_.
-Scripts are applied to user interface elements and describe the actions that should be taken when a user interacts with them.
+HyperCard's native programming language is called _HyperTalk_, and programs written in this language are known as _scripts_.
+Scripts are applied to user interface elements and they describe the actions that should be taken when a user interacts with the part.
 A script might describe what should happen when a user clicks a button, chooses an item from a menu, or simply moves the mouse across the surface of the card.

 As a user interacts with a stack's parts, HyperCard sends _messages_ to them describing the nature of the interaction.
 Stack authors can associate actions to parts by attaching a HyperTalk script containing a _handler_ for each desired interaction.
 For example, HyperCard sends the `mouseDoubleClick` message to a part when the user double-clicks it with the mouse.
-If the script of the double-clicked part contains a handler for this message, it will be executed each time the part is double-clicked.
+If the script of the double-clicked part contains a handler for this message then that handler will be executed each time the part is double-clicked.
 Scripts can also send and respond to messages of their own invention, too.

 When a message is sent to a part that has no handler to address it, the unhandled message is forwarded to other parts in the _message passing order_.
-For example, a `mouseDown` message that's ignored by a button will be passed to the card on which the button appears, then to the card's background, and finally to its stack.
+For example, a `mouseDown` message that's ignored by a button will be passed to the card on which the button appears.

 A simple script to prompt the user to enter their name then greet them might look like:

 ```
 -- This is my first script.
-It fires when the user clicks this part.
+It runs when the user clicks this part.

 on mouseUp
   ask "Hi!
 What's your name?"